mudassirhussain0121/Git-Basic-Guide/README.md

 - To commit the changes into the repository.
 	- `git commit -m <"comments about changes">`
-		- e.g. git commit -m "Added information about git in README."
+		- Example: git commit -m "Added information about git in README."

 - To review the most recent commits in the repository.
 	- `git log`